 7 - Update Keras

 You are almost ready to start using Jupyter.
-But first, make sure Keras is up to date by running (still on the remote instance):
+But first, make sure to update Keras.
+Albeit there is a version of Keras pre-installed on the AMI, it may not necessarily be up to date.
+On the remote instance, run:

 8 - Set up local port forwarding